arutprakash/SiteChecksAPI/README.md

-A API to have periodic checks and logging of you website of desire.
+A SiteChecksAPI is an uptime monitoring application.
+It periodically checks and loggs of you website of desire.

 1 The API listens on a port and accepts incoming HTTP/HTTPS requests for POST, GET, PUT, DELETE